fernandezfran/lithiation_protocol/README.md

   --restart-from RESTART_FROM
                         restart from a given structure RESTART_FROM, e.g. Li55Si64
-  --nsteps NSTEPS       number of simultaneous lithium insertions, e.g. 3 --natoms NATOMS       number of atoms in the initial amorphous structure --expansion-factor EXPANSION_FACTOR
+  --nsteps NSTEPS       number of simultaneous lithium insertions, e.g. 3 --natoms NATOMS       number of atoms in the initial amorphous structure, e.g. 64 --expansion-factor EXPANSION_FACTOR
-                        the volume expansion of adding a lithium atom in the structure
+                        the volume expansion of adding a lithium atom in the structure --x-full X_FULL       the maximum x value
+  --box-size BOX_SIZE   the initial size of the box
 ```